MicrosoftDocs/windows-itpro-docs/windows/keep-secure/device-guard-deployment-guide.md

 7. Close the Group Policy Management Editor, and then restart the Windows 10 test machine.
 Restarting the client computer updates the code integrity policy.
-For information about how to audit code integrity policies, see the [Audit code integrity policies](#audit_code_integrity)section.
+For information about how to audit code integrity policies, see the [Audit code integrity policies](#audit-code-integrity)section.

-## Create a Device Guard code signing certificate
+## <a href="" id="create-dg-code"></a>Create a Device Guard code signing certificate

 To sign catalog files or code integrity policies internally, you will either need a publicly issued code signing certificate or an internal CA. If you have purchased a code signing certificate, you can skip these steps and proceed to the sections that outline the steps to sign catalog files and code integrity policies.
 If you have not purchased a certificate but have an internal CA, complete these steps to create a code signing certificate: